-2019 Ford GT Heritage Edition Pays Tribute To Another Le Mans-Winning GT40 From 1960s
+2019 Ford GT Heritage Edition Pays Tribute To Another Le Mans-Winning GT40 From The 1960s

 — Jalopnik (@Jalopnik) August 26, 2018

-Gulf Oil Lubricants India president and CEO Ravi Chawla also issued a statement on the Ford GT Heritage Edition, referring to the new car as the “modern spiritual successor” to the Gulf-sponsored GT40 models that ruled Le Mans in the late ’60s.
+Gulf Oil Lubricants India President and CEO, Ravi Chawla, also issued a statement on the Ford GT Heritage Edition — referring to the new car as the “modern spiritual successor” to the Gulf-sponsored GT40 models that ruled Le Mans in the midst of the 20th century.

-Information on the 2019 Ford GT Heritage Edition’s pricing and availability has yet to be confirmed, but Ford said that the 2020 model year will mark the last time it will be selling the GT with the Gulf Oil-inspired paint job.
-Like the regular Ford GT, the Heritage Edition will come with the same twin-turbo, 3.5-liter V6 engine rated at 650 horsepower and mated to a seven-speed dual clutch transmission, according to Jalopnik.
+Information on the 2019 Ford GT Heritage Edition’s pricing and availability has yet to be confirmed, but Ford said that the 2020 model year will mark the last time it will be selling the GT with the Gulf Oil inspired paint job.
+Like the regular Ford GT, the Heritage Edition will come with the same twin-turbo, 3.5-liter V6 engine rated at 650 horsepower mated to a seven-speed dual clutch transmission, according to Jalopnik.